Understanding Crawlspace Mold: Prevention, Risks, and Solutions

 Musty Odors: Persistent, earthy smells, especially in humid weather.

-Increased Allergies or Respiratory Issues: Coughing, wheezing, or eye irritation that worsens at home.
+Increased Allergies: Coughing, wheezing, or eye irritation that worsens at home.

 Warped or Sagging Floors: Soft spots or uneven flooring above the crawl space.